DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/README.md

 - Reading: Nonhuman Photography (Intro) by Joanna Zylinska

 ### Week 9 (2023/11/01)
-- Review Assignment
+- Review Assignment & Reading
-- Discuss Reading
 - p5js: The DOM, ML and image and audio processing
 - Assignment: Using the camera as an input device
 - Reading: The Atlas of AI (Intro) by Kate Crawford / [New Extractivism](https://extractivism.online/) by Vladan Joler

 ### Week 10 (2023/11/08)
-- Review Assignment
+- Review Assignment & Reading
-- Discuss Reading
 - Working with electricity
 - Analog vs Digital
 - Arduino: Setup, wires, inputs and outputs, analog and digital